 - Solid waste requirements are available in the Solid Waste Management Law in Sections 260.200 through 260.345 RSMo, and the Solid Waste Management regulations are in 10 CSR 80

-Staff from the Department’s regional offices for your location can provide additional information and guidance on the air pollution and solid waste management requirements for your construction, renovation and demolition project.
+- Team members from the department’s regional offices for your location can provide additional information and guidance on the air pollution and solid waste management requirements for your construction, renovation and demolition project.

 The Missouri Department of Health and Senior Services - Office of Lead Licensing and Accreditation may provide information regarding training, licensure, and work practice standards for lead abatement activities.
 Disposal is an abatement activity.
 See Sections 701.300 and 701.338 RSMo.

 Please note municipalities and county governments may have their own additional materials and waste management requirements that may be stricter than those discussed above.
 Check with your local governmental entities before you start your project.

 If you have more questions, contact:

 PO Box 176